 Now, that we know the outline of the card-making process, let’s make a knitted greeting card and send some love to our friends and family.

 If you are a visual learner, click here to watch every step in a video tutorial.
+Or, simply scroll to the bottom of this page to watch the embedded version of the video.

 We can make this card with very few supplies.
 To print the artwork, we’ll need a sheet of a cardstock paper and a printer.
 The artwork is black and white so you don’t even need a colour printer, any basic printer will do.